fauna/fauna-js/README.md

 const feed = client.feed(eventSource);
 ```

+If changes occur between the creation of the event source and the `feed()`
+request, the feed replays and emits any related events.

 You can also pass a query that produces an event source directly to `feed()`:

 ```javascript